Andy-Stack/vaultkeeper-ai/README.md

 - Move/rename files

 The mode toggle is clearly visible in the chat input area with visual indicators.

+### Interactive Diff Viewer

+When the AI proposes changes to your files in Agent Mode, an interactive diff viewer appears that lets you:

+- **Review Changes**: See a side-by-side comparison of the current file and proposed changes
+- **Approve or Reject**: Accept the changes to apply them, or reject to cancel
+- **Provide Feedback**: Suggest modifications before accepting by typing your feedback and clicking the suggestion button
+- **Mobile Support**: Touch-friendly Accept/Reject buttons on mobile devices

+The diff viewer ensures you're always in control of what changes are made to your vault, providing transparency and safety when working with AI-generated edits.

 ### Reference System